OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 You should then be prompted to confirm installation of the certificate (you'll also be asked to set a device PIN if you haven't already).

-For Android 7 and above follow the same procedure described in the "Bypassing the Network Security Configuration" section.
+For Android 7.0 (API level 24) and above follow the same procedure described in the "Bypassing the Network Security Configuration" section.

 ##### Interception Proxy for a Physical Device